 Learn the difference between AR and VR and the implementation of each technology.

-Augmented reality (AR) and virtual reality (VR) are both technological experiences that change how digital technology interacts with the physical world.
-AR and VR are often lumped together, but each has its way of interacting with the virtual environment.
+Augmented reality (AR) and virtual reality (VR) are technological experiences that change how digital technology interacts with the physical world.

 AR overlays video or images onto a display of the physical world, typically through a smartphone.
-The overlaid image creates an interaction between the user, the digital, and the physical worlds, allowing them to make connections or have new experiences.
+The overlaid image creates an interaction between the user and the digital and physical worlds, allowing them to make connections or have new experiences.
 AR and CGI allow for the visualization of objects in the real world.

 AR’s primary functions include visualization, instruction, and interaction because of the ways virtual information adds to the physical world.
 Let’s take a look at AR’s three main functions: